syncfusion-content/asp.netwebforms-docs/aspnet/Grid/Data-Binding.md

 ## WebService

 Web Services are an integral part of the .NET framework that provide a cross-platform solution for exchanging data between distributed systems.
-Refer here for the steps to create Web Servicein a ASP.Net Webform application.
+Refer here for the steps to create Web Service in a ASP.Net Webform application.

 Using WebMethod Adaptor, Grid can communicate and manipulate data with `WebService`.